bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 We would like to thank Benoit Claise for spontaneously seeking to include the work of the NORIA research project in the vision of the NMOP working group through direct contact.

 We would also like to thank Fano Ramparany for his initial analysis of the possibilities of defining a model conversion algebra for going from YANG data models to OWL ontologies.

+# Changes Between Revisions
+{:numbered="false"}

+v00 - v01 (draft-tailhardat-nmop-incident-management-noria)

+- Added details to the *An ITSM-KG for learning and sharing network behavioral models* section (formerly called *A meta-knowledge graph to align operator-specificities and share behavioral models of technical architectures*).
+- Added the Experiments / NORIA approach.

+v01 - v02

+- Added the Experiments / YANG2OWL framework based on details from Fano RAMPARANY (Orange) and Pauline FOLZ (Orange).
+- Added the Experiments / YANG2OWL use case based on details from Fano RAMPARANY (Orange) and Lionel TAILHARDAT (Orange).